Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 The Federal Reserve Banks plan to align the implementation of the ISO 20022 message format for the FedNow Service and the Fedwire Funds Service to the greatest extent possible, though there will be some differences in how the ISO 20022 message format is implemented for these services.
 For example, the Fedwire Funds Service will not adopt a request for information feature planned for the FedNow Service so that Fedwire Funds Service participants do not receive new types of messages.

-The Federal Reserve Banks published the ISO 20022 message specifications for the FedNow Service on the MyStandards® website in March 2021 and will publish the ISO 20022 message specifications for the Fedwire Funds Service on MyStandards on June 30, 2022.
-Within MyStandards, users can use the comparison feature to identify the differences between the ISO 20022 messages for the FedNow Service and the comparable ISO 20022 messages for the Fedwire Funds Service.
+The Federal Reserve Banks published ISO 20022 message specifications for the FedNow Service and Fedwire Funds Service on the MyStandards website.
+Users can use the comparison feature to identify the differences between the ISO 20022 messages for the FedNow Service and the comparable ISO 20022 messages for the Fedwire Funds Service.

 Format Documentation